THE FOLLOWING ABSTRACT SUMMARISES PROGRESS DURING 2007

 fibrosis centres, and 1 to 10 years of age between 2000 and 2002 were identified from the United Kingdom Cystic Fibrosis Database and stratified into newborn-screened, early-clinically diagnosed, or late-clinically diagnosed cohorts.
 Newborn screening was associated with higher height Z score, higher Shwachman-Kulczycki score, lower likelihood of height <10th percentile, and fewer long-term therapies compared with late-clinically diagnosed patients.Further hard evidence in support of neonatal CF screening using data from the UK database.

-The UK Database was developed by Dr Anil Mehta (figure 14) and Mrs Gita Mehta (figure 15) in Dundee for the UK CF Trust.
+The UK Database was developed by Dr Anil Mehta (fig. 41) and Mrs Gita Mehta (fig. 42) in Dundee for the UK CF Trust.
 The data formed the basis of a number of very important papers.

 From 2007 the patient data was transferred to the CF Trust Registry – a system based on the CF Foundation Port CF system.